allan-d-c/Foldable-Strip-Challenge/Readme.md

 This was a challenge.
 It was not a technical challenge.
 It was not a design challenge.
 It was a how fast can you type challenge.
 I consider myself a pretty clean coder and fast enough (if pushed).
 This problem barely left me time for about four quick trips in the debugger and three test cases.
-(I'm not even sure I got the third test case in time, because my daughter interrupted me for a few minutes in the middle of the hour.) :(
+(I'm not even sure I got the third test case in time, because my daughter interrupted me for a few minutes in the middle of the hour.)

 I have not productized the code - it is more important that you see where I left off when I had to put my pencil down.
 Better code would have unit tests with code coverage.
 It probably could have been abstracted better.
 I did not even go back to analyze the code for refactoring opportunities.

-I hope any company who does this in a timed, high pressure manner finds what they are looking for.
-(It is possible but not probably that they'll get developers who abstract well, who code for clarity, and who know how to produce an agile code base.)
+I hope any company who does this to candidates in a timed, high pressure manner finds what they are looking for.
+(It is unlikely that they'll get developers who abstract well, who code for clarity, and who know how to produce an agile code base.)